Sample Developmental Edit: Before And After Examples

 Counterpoint and response:

 Some argue that a weekly gathering builds culture.
-We can keep a short cadence for connection without tying it to status.
+We can keep a short rhythm for connection without tying it to status.
 A 15 minute Friday social or rotating shout-outs meets the bonding goal with less disruption to the core work block.

 Action: